Underglow

 In the car industry, underglow or ground effects lighting refers to neon or LED aftermarket car customization in which lights are attached to the underside of the chassis so that they illuminate the ground underneath the car.
 Underglow has become popular in car shows to add aesthetic appeal to the cars.
 Some US states prohibit underglow on public roads, while other countries restrict their use.

 Andrew Wilson, who holds 14 patents on ground effects lighting and other products, invented it in 1987.
 He changed his name from "Andrew" to "They" in 2004.

 Types of underglow

 Neon

 Neon tubes are used for the underglow.
 Though neon gas only produces the color red, adding other elemental gases can produce up to 150 colors.
-Because neon tubes are gas compressed, they tend to break often while going over speed bumps.
+Because neon tubes contain rarefied gas, they tend to break often while going over speed bumps.
 With the neon tubes, people are more able to adjust them to follow specific rhythms like music.